dimasmith/printtables/docs/arch/components/components.md

 ![C4 components diagram](./components.png)
 *Components diagram*

-The system consists of domain and infrastructure modules.
+The system consists of domain, infrastructure, and application modules.

 ### Domain modules

 Domain modules serves different bounded contexts.
 The *projects* module handles printing projects.
-The not yet implemented *inventory* module keeps assemblies and parts user can add to project.
+The *inventory* module keeps assemblies and parts user can add to project.

 Domain modules will need to collaborate and exchange information in the future.
 A decision on cross-module communication is not yet taken.

-Domain modules are not pure business logic.
-Currently they contain a part of the infrastructure implementing driven and driver ports.
-Check the projects module for example.

 ```
 projects <module root>
   +-- app     - application services coordinating domain operations
   +-- domain  - domain entities and values
-  +-- infra   - implementation of domain concerns, like REST endpoints and persistence
-    +-- axum  - REST handlers
-    +-- sqlx  - domain repository implemented using sqlx library
 ```

-The infrastructure part may be moved outside of the domain level in future.

 ### Infrastructure modules

+Infrastructure implements requirements of the domain.
+The most prominent example is the `sqlx` module.
+It implements repository traits specified by the domain, enabling communication with the database.

+Another type of infrastructure modules are those implementing cross-cutting concerns, like observability.

+### Application modules

 The *server* module is what binds the application together.
 It implements the API service.

-The server module initializes web server, database connection, logging, and other necessary infrastructure.
+Application modules are, in essence, different applications, built on top of the domain and using shared infrastructure.
+Later versions of printtables will introduce a TUI application to run the service in terminal.

 ### Cross-cutting concerns